SrinidhiB25/Bike-Share-Analytics---Case-Study/README.md

 ## 2.Prepare

 ### Data Sources
 For the year 2023, a total of 12 datasets have been made available.
 Every ride that Cyclistic customers have logged is detailed in each dataset.
 The personal information of the riders has been removed from this publicly available data.
 -   The data is organized by month and year and is stored as a zip file.
 -   There are no issues with bias or credibility in this data.
 -   Data is ROCCC i-e; as follows
--   Reliable:The data is reliable and credible.
+-   **Reliable:** The data is reliable and credible.
--   Original: The data has been validated by the source.
+-   **Original:** The data has been validated by the source.
--   Comprehensive:The data has all the elements required for the data analysis process.
+-   **Comprehensive:** The data has all the elements required for the data analysis process.
--   Current:The data is current as it has been constantly updated to the current month.
+-   **Current:** The data is current as it has been constantly updated to the current month.
--   Cited:The data has been cited by the source.
+-   **Cited:** The data has been cited by the source.

 ### Documentation, Cleaning and Preparation of data for analysis
-In order to conduct an adequate analysis,Data integrity can be achieved by checking data redundancy , accuracy, verification,data validation using spreadsheets and would need to employ either SQL or R, as the total size of the dataset is too large to be handled by a simple spreadsheet.
+In order to conduct an adequate analysis, Data integrity can be achieved by checking data redundancy, accuracy, verification, data validation using spreadsheets and would need to employ either SQL or R, as the total size of the dataset is too large to be handled by a simple spreadsheet.
 I chose SQL(BigQuery) because I could handle data manipulation, analysis on the same platform.

 Addressing licensing, privacy, security, and accessibility involves implementing comprehensive strategies in each of the areas to ensure compliance with regulations, protect user data, and provide inclusive access.

 ### Key Tasks
 -   Download data and store it appropriately.